Mannix67/SQL-PowerBI-Sales_insights-/README.md

 # SQL-PowerBI-Sales_insights-

-# Please click power bi file above to see final power bi dashboard
+# Please click raw power bi file above to interact with final power bi dashboard.
+If this is not possible, i have attached screenshots down below.